BMS Building Management System: The Essential Guide

 What is a Building Management System?

 Such systems allow facility management staff to remotely control heating and ventilation systems from a computer or phone, preventing the need to be physically in the building for manual shutdowns, switch-ons, or adjustments.
+This central location streamlines management of the building's infrastructure.

-Types of BMS: Direct Digital Control (DDC) vs. Open Systems.
+Direct Digital Control (DDC) vs. Open Systems.

 Sometimes referred to as a Building Automation System (BAS), these systems act like the central nervous system of a building, coordinating and controlling essential functions across one or multiple buildings to ensure optimal performance, comfort, and efficiency.